 For many of us, getting a manicure is a self-care write-off.
 It takes time and money, yes, but there's just something about carrying around nice fingernails (insert your adjective of choice: long, rounded, neutral, bright) that makes the hard things in life feel just a teeny bit easier.
 Of course, you can always do your own nails at home — grab a polish bottle or a box of press-ons and the glue they come with — but nothing can replace the full value of a salon manicure, especially if you're looking to have it all handled: shaping, gel extensions, and the pièce de résistance in 2022: nail art.

 We've been charting the rise of nail art for the past few years, and the trends in designs have evolved.
 While there's no colour or design that's certified 'in' or 'out,' because your art aesthetic is personal and subjective, there are a few fun looks that are predicted to be really trendy this coming year, according to artists, creatives, and industry pros.
-To find the inspiration to bring to your next appointment, scroll through the 2022 nail art trend report, ahead.
+To find the inspiration to bring to your next appointment this summer, scroll through the 2022 nail art trend report, ahead.

 Glazed Doughnut Nails

 In a recent interview, Hailey Bieber told R29 about the manicure everyone has been asking her about.
 Fans have been calling the aesthetic 'glazed doughnut' for two reasons: It plays off of Bieber's brand of skincare, and the high-gloss sheen kind of resembles a sheer coat of icing.
 "I do one thin layer of a colour and then I rub chrome dust over it," Bieber tells us.
 "Well, my nail artist Zola does."
 So, the trick, if you're at the salon: Ask for a thin layer of sheer polish (OPI Funny Bunny is your best bet), with a chrome dip powder, like Tin Man also by OPI.